The Growing Place

 Spacing: 16 inches

 This attractive variety produces bushy mounds of thick evergreen leaves; flower stalks, held above the foliage bear showy, outward facing, creamy white blooms with pink reverses; a great selection for shade gardens

 HGC® Champion Hellebore features showy nodding creamy white cup-shaped flowers with buttery yellow eyes and a pink reverse at the ends of the stems from mid winter to early spring, which emerge from distinctive rose flower buds.
 Its attractive serrated oval compound leaves emerge chartreuse in spring, turning dark green in color the rest of the year.
-The fruit is not ornamentally significant.
 The brick red stems can be quite attractive.

 HGC® Champion Hellebore is an herbaceous evergreen perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.